Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ![C16-C17-desoldered](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/5ee4b716-3b39-4c45-8445-ca2fb8c15b44)

 External oscillator module consumes a few mA, so we end up also with about 30 mA though clk_sys is much lower now.
 Time bases are off now (i. e.
 14.31/12.00 off), so the SW ought to be modified.
-Values on the LCD are not correct.
+Hence values on the LCD are not correct.

 ![Messaufbau-external-XOSC](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/34edceb0-7f22-4186-aea1-b09cffbaf87f)